LasiduDilshan/UART-using-Verilog/README.md

 For further clarifications, you can refer to the provided "Step by Step Implementation.docx" (https://github.com/LasiduDilshan/UART-using-Verilog/blob/main/Step%20by%20Step%20Implementation.docx).

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with any improvements or bug fixes.
-Your contributions will help enhance the functionality and reliability of the UART communication system.

 ## Contact

 For any questions or suggestions, please contact dilshanlasindu0@gmail.com.